AIS2203-H-2023/networking_demo/README.md

 -DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake
 ```

-By default, only UDP and TCP/IP demos are enabled (Boost dependency).
+By default, only UDP, TCP/IP and WS demos are enabled (Boost dependency).
 Add optional features by listing them with:
 ```
 -DVCPKG_MANIFEST_FEATURES=feature1;feature2